Kong/docs.konghq.com/app/_src/mesh/features/openshift-quickstart.md

     ```
     Creating an admin user gives you quick access to the cluster for this quickstart.
 We recommend using a formal identity provider that you grant admin privileges to in a production environment.

-1. Validate you can log in to the cluster via the credentials provided by the ROSA CLI `stout`.
+1. Validate you can log in to the cluster using the credentials provided by the ROSA CLI `stout`.
 Once you successfully login, you can proceed to the next section.

 ## Install {{site.mesh_product_name}} in standalone mode